1979 Formula One season: Regulation changes

-Season Review
+Season report

 Pre-season

 The domination of the Lotus 79 meant that all the teams had to build new "ground-effect" cars for the 1979 season.
 Team Lotus, aiming to stay one step ahead, was designing the new Lotus 80.
 Cigarette maker John Player Special withdrew from F1 and Olympus moved to Wolf and Lotus landed a new sponsorship package with Martini, Tissot and Essex Petroleum.
 Mario Andretti was retained and Carlos Reutemann had been signed to drive even before Ronnie Peterson's death at Monza.
 Peterson had signed a deal to join McLaren, to replace James Hunt.
 After Peterson was killed McLaren turned to John Watson, who was out of work having been dropped by Brabham.
 The McLaren team produced a new McLaren M28 for Watson and Patrick Tambay to drive.
 Hunt had received a huge offer to drive for Wolf Racing with Harvey Postlethwaite designing a new WR7.
 Jody Scheckter had joined Gilles Villeneuve at Ferrari and the team produced the ungainly 312T4, which was handicapped aerodynamically by the flat-12 engine, which made ground-effect difficult.
 The engine was however very powerful.

 Ligier expanded to two cars with Patrick Depailler being hired from Tyrrell to partner Jacques Laffite.
 The team gave up with the old Matra engine and ran Cosworths instead and Gerard Ducarouge designed the JS11.
 Williams also expanded to two cars and signed Clay Regazzoni to partner Alan Jones while Patrick Head finished off the new FW07 design.
 Also expanding was Renault Sport which hired Rene Arnoux to partner Jean-Pierre Jabouille.
 The pair started the year with the old RS1 while the new RS10 was finished.
 Brabham had a new Alfa Romeo V12 engine and Niki Lauda was joined by rising star Nelson Piquet in the Parmalat-sponsored team.
 Tyrrell was struggling for money as Elf had decided to put its money behind Renault and First National City Travelers Checks had decided not to continue.
 The team had hired Jean-Pierre Jarier to partner Didier Pironi and Maurice Philippe designed a new 008 chassis.
 Arrows hired Jochen Mass to partner Riccardo Patrese and continued with the A1 chassis, although the bullet-nosed A2 was under development.
 ATS hired Hans Stuck to drive its new D3 chassis while Ensign had Derek Daly, Fittipaldi continued with his own car while Shadow was left without any drivers and so hired youngsters Elio de Angelis and Jan Lammers to drive.
 Surtees and Theodore disappeared while Hector Rebaque bought a 1978 Lotus and pushed ahead with his own car.
 Arturo Merzario was also struggling on with his own design, while Kauhsen and Alfa Romeo were both preparing their own teams.